DIY Shower Curtain Ideas

 Use Multiple Shower Curtains for a Custom Look

-As you explore the options for shower curtains in bath departments, you will find that size, color and design selections for moisture resistant panels are very limited.
+As you explore the shower curtains options in bath departments, you will find that size, color and design selections for moisture resistant panels are very limited.
 They are usually only 72” X 72”.
 Rarely is this wide enough or long enough to make an interesting statement to surround the large opening.
-One solution is to use multiple shower curtains.
-They can be cut and sewn together to add length and/or width.
+One solution is to use multiple shower curtains, which can be cut and sewn together to add length and/or width.

 Use a Window Treatment and a Vinyl Liner

 Another way to customize a shower curtain is to utilize any window treatment.
 Start by purchasing the largest shower curtain liner that you can find and hang it on the existing rod.
 Now you have created your water resistant barrier.
 These are usually quite cost effective, so purchase two.
-Since vinyl curtains are prone to mildew over time, it is convenient to have an additional liner on hand.
-If you have a glass enclosure or sliding doors this step is not necessary.
+Since vinyl curtains are prone to mildew or pink mold over time, it is convenient to have an additional liner on hand.
+If you have a glass enclosure or sliding doors, this is not necessary.

-- If you are a good seamstress, your options are limited only by your imagination.
-You can sew a custom window treatment complete with all of the embellishments.
-This includes the addition of decorative trim, an interesting swag tie or even a valance.
+- If you are a good seamstress, your options are limited only by your imagination and budget.
+You can sew a custom window treatment complete with all the embellishments, like decorative trim, an interesting swag tie or a valance.
 The fabric does not need to be expensive.
 I have even started with a flat sheet that is the same color or pattern as the adjoining room.

-- There are also various options for the hardware that can be used to hang your new shower curtain.
+- There are also various options for the hardware to hang your new shower curtain.
 These include no-sew clips with rings, grommets or even ribbon ties.
 Make sure that it will slide easily along the tension rod so it can be pushed back to access the shower.

 - Depending upon your courage level, tightly woven fabrics can be painted.
-Select fabrics that are a solid color.
-Then, stencil or even free-hand a design in the pattern and colors of your choice.
-Use water-based acrylic/latex paint.
+Select solid-color fabrics.
+Stencil or even free-hand a design in the pattern and colors of your choice with water-based acrylic/latex paint.
 Once the design has been applied, it should be heat set.
-Place a thin fabric (like a handkerchief) over the painted area and iron it using the highest setting the fabric will allow.
-Do not use steam.
+Place a thin fabric (like a handkerchief) over the painted area and iron it on the highest setting the fabric will allow.
+Do not steam.
 This method will even allow you to wash the shower curtain without damaging the painted design.

 - Does your family take quick showers?
 Or, is there a tendency to linger in the steamy luxury?
 If you are concerned about consistent exposure to high humidity, consider applying a spray-on water resistant treatment to the back side of the fabric.